hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-pending-state.md

    - Only a single fungible or non-fungible airdrop for a specific token defined - we just put a new entry in the map
    - An airdrop for an existing `PendingAirdropId` is already defined - we should replace the existing `PendingAirdropValue` for this `PendingAirdropId` with the aggregated new fungible amount
 3. Handling an airdrop `cancel` in state - we remove the `PendingAirdropId` key for the airdrop we want to cancel
-4. Handling an airdrop `claim` in state - we remove the `PendingAirdropId` key for the airdrop after we claim it and create a synthetic crypto transfer for it
+4. Handling an airdrop `claim` in state - we remove the `PendingAirdropId` key for the airdrop after we claim it and create a synthetic crypto transfer for it inside the `TokenClaimAirdropHandler`

 ## Acceptance tests